 Actually, it worked out so well that I looked at other not-so-supportive people in my life and questioned if they really needed to be on the inside.
 And thus Extreme Stealth Wealth was born.

-But stealth wealth is a key to strong finances because it has two great principles behind it.
+Stealth wealth is also a key to strong finances because it has two great principles behind it.
 Not being showy with your money and avoiding the effects of people thinking you have money.
+This is the reason why most of the wealthiest people practice stealth wealth in some way, to keep their riches.

 Stealth Wealth #1 = Don’t show off your wealth